northern-tester/conveyor/02 Ideas/Exercises_Ideas.md

 * Docker
 * Pull a jenkins docker image and do the setup steps - prerequisite
 * Git installed on the jenkins - some guidance on plugins
-* Clone and install restful booker
+* Clone and install restful booker - explain a bit about restful booker
 * Github account

 ## Exercises